flipdishbytes/integration-examples/wpf/README.md

 //This API instance will run with Default Static Configuration var ordersApiDefault = new OrdersApi();
 ```

 ### <a name='StoresAPI'></a>Stores API

 For the purposes of the demo we only use a few API calls outlined below.
 If you would like to see further API documentation, you can find it in our [Stores API Reference](https://developers.getflipdish.com/v1.0/reference#stores).

 #### <a name='RetrievepaginatedstoresWithsearchquery'></a>Retrieve paginated stores (With search query)

 Keep in mind that the maximum amount of stores retrieved per query is 25.
-Every time we call this we also recieve the total number of stores so we calculate total pages that we could display based on the amount of Stores we want to display per page.
+Every time we call this we also receive the total number of stores so we calculate total pages that we could display based on the amount of Stores we want to display per page.

 ```
 private async Task<IEnumerable<Store>> GetStoresAsync(int page)
 {